Luciansins/Jquery-cucm-combobox/README.md

 # Jquery-cucm-combobox
-Implementation of ivkremer simple-combobox for Cisco Unified Communications Manager (CallManager) working on TamperMonkey or GreaseMonkey extensions.
+Implementation of ivkremer's simple-combobox for Cisco Unified Communications Manager (CallManager) meant to run on TamperMonkey or GreaseMonkey browser extensions.

 Original project can be found on the following link: https://github.com/ivkremer/jquery-simple-combobox

 ###Usage:

-Modify the select names on the fk_list to add or remove the dropdown-boxes you want to filter e.g:
+Modify the select item names on the fk_list to add or remove the dropdown-boxes you want to filter e.g:

 ```javascript
 $fk_list = $('select[name=fkcallingsearchspace_sharedlineappear], '+